zsb8/SQL_cursor_FindSameClient/README.md

 **These sample codes will show  you my expertise.
 They do not contain any confidential information.**
-I did similar work for a biggest seller in Canada.
+I did similar work for one of the biggest sellers in Canada.

 # SQL_cursor_FindSameClient
 Use PostgreSQL cursor, find the same client in a table.